 How do you continue to create content for clients who have an established core product range and sector?
 When content isn’t simply driven by news, you need to be even more creative.

 Integrated Design Limited, manufacturers of Fastlane turnstiles, is our longest standing client.
-They were one of the first to come on board when we set up Morton Waters, and that means we’ve been creating content for them for over 4 years, at a rate of 4 pieces a month and 50+ social posts a month.
+They were one of the first to come on board when we set up Morton Waters, and that means we’ve been creating content for them since 2016, at a rate of 4 pieces a month and 50+ social posts a month.

 That’s a lot of content, and doesn’t include the monthly newsletter that sets the deadline for delivery.